Azbesciak/RealDecisionMaker/README.md

     - `Type` - gain or cost,
     - `AlternativesValues` - values for each alternative,
     - `MethodParameters` - parameters for given preference function or heuristic (name will occur there)
-    - `CriterionValuesRange` - possible criterion values range
+    - `ValuesRange` - possible criterion values range

 ### Criteria mixing
 - [implementation](lib/logic/biases/criteria-mixing)